iam-pratap/Interview-Preparation-Guide/docker/new.md

 container monitoring, such as Prometheus, cAdvisor, or Datadog.
 - Implement centralized logging by collecting and analyzing container logs using tools like ELK Stack (Elasticsearch, Logstash, Kibana) or Splunk.
-Docker interview question and answers for ADVANCED LEVEL

 `20.
 What is Docker orchestration, and why is it important?`